iodigital-com/io-technology/data/blog/concurrency-with-coroutines-in-kotlin.md

 #### Variable definitions and String templates

-First of all, variables are declared using `val` or `var`, where `val` is immutable and `var` is mutable.
-Declaring the type in Kotlin is optional if it can be inferred by the compiler.
-If we do specify the type, it comes with a colon after the variable name, like so: `val name: String = "Ruud"`.
+In Kotlin, variables are declared using `val` (immutable) or `var` (mutable).
+Type declaration in Kotlin is optional if it can be inferred by the compiler.
+If we do specify the type, it comes with a colon after the variable name, like
+so: `val name: String = "Ruud"`.
 Kotlin also has string interpolation, using a `$`.
-For example:
-`"my name is $name, and has ${name.length} letters"`.
+For example: `"my name is $name, and has ${name.length} letters"`.
 This way, you can easily insert variables (and any expressions!) into strings.
 As you can see, simple variable insertions do not need the `{}` curly braces, but if we want to do method calls on them, we do.